wkumari/draft-vandergaast-edns-client-subnet/README.md

-   Resolver query to the Authoritative Nameserver will then either not include an ECS option or MAY optionally include its own address information, which is what the Authoritative Nameserver will use anyway to generate the response in lieu of no option.
-This allows
+   Resolver query to the Authoritative Nameserver will then either not include an ECS option or MAY optionally include its own address information, which is what the Authoritative Nameserver will use